kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/call.md

 description: CALL clause is a reading clause used for executing schema functions.
 ---

 The `CALL` clause is used for executing schema functions.
+This way of using `CALL` needs to be followed with other query clauses, such as `RETURN` (see below for many examples) and is different from the standalone [`CALL` statement](/cypher/configuration) used for changing configuration.
-The following tables lists the built-in schema functions:
+The following tables lists the built-in schema functions you can use with the `CALL` clause:

 | Function | Description |
 | ----------- | --------------- |